 - Labels– Labels are arbitrary tags that can be placed on the above work units to mark them as a part of a group.
 These can then be selected for management purposes and action targeting.

 - Services– Services is a unit that acts as a basic load balancer and ambassador for other containers.
-A service groups together logical collections of pods that perform the same function to give an impression of single entity.
+A service group together logical collections of pods that perform the same function to give an impression of a single entity.

 Benefits of Kubernetes